liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/05-upgrading-modules-using-gogo-shell.markdown

 The `dm wtf` command can also help detect errors in portlet definitions and custom portlet `schemaVersion` fields.

-Browsing the @product@ database `Release_` table can help you determine a module's upgrade status too.
+Browsing the @sharepoint@ database `Release_` table can help you determine a module's upgrade status too.
 The core's `servletContextName` field value is `portal`.
-If the core's `schemaVersion` field matches your new @product@ version (e.g., `7.2.1` for Liferay Portal CE GA2) and the `verified` field is `1` (true), the core upgrade completed successfully.
+If the core's `schemaVersion` field matches your new @sharepoint@ version (e.g., `7.2.1` for Liferay Portal CE GA2) and the `verified` field is `1` (true), the core upgrade completed successfully.

-Each module has one `Release_` table record, and the value for its `schemaVersion` field must be `1.0.0` or greater (`1.0.0` is the initial version for @product-ver@ modules, except for those that were previously traditional plugins intended for Liferay Portal version 6.2 or earlier).
+Each module has one `Release_` table record, and the value for its `schemaVersion` field must be `1.0.0` or greater (`1.0.0` is the initial version for @sharepoint-ver@ modules, except for those that were previously traditional plugins intended for Liferay Portal version 6.2 or earlier).

 ## Executing verify processes

 Some modules have verify processes.
 These make sure the upgrade executed successfully.
-Verify processes in the core are automatically executed after upgrading @product@.
+Verify processes in the core are automatically executed after upgrading @sharepoint@.
 You can also execute them by configuring the [`verify.*` portal properties](@platform-ref@/7.2-latest/propertiesdoc/portal.properties.html#Verify) and restarting your server.